samnzay/Kubernetes-for-DevOps/Memo.md

 - Now when our Database container or Pod get restarted, all the Data will bethere, persisted.

+>**Note** :
-->**Note** : Think the Storage as an external hard drive plugged in into a kubernetes Cluster.
+    Think the Storage as an external hard drive plugged in into a kubernetes Cluster.
 Because K8s Cluster does not explicitily manage Data persistance.

 - It means that, you as a user or administarator ```you are responsible``` for `backing up the data`, `replicating` and managing it and making sure it is kept on proper hardware etc.